Pelvic Girdle Pain (PGP) During Pregnancy: Causes, Symptoms, And Treatment

 The pain usually gets worse if you do not take proper measures.
 Certain activities which you might consider restful can also make the pain worse.
 Lying down and turning over on your bed, and even some sex positions can become painful because of PGP.
 Standing or sitting for a long time can also elevate the pain.
 The symptoms are usually worse during the night.

 Pelvic girdle pain can lead to other issues which may make your pregnancy a difficult journey.
 The constant pain may sometimes make you resent the cause, and you may experience emotional symptoms like depression, sadness, isolation, frustration, guilt, and anger.
+There are other types of pain too that pregnant women may experience along with pelvic girdle pain.

 PGP is a wide term which covers various categories of pain.
 These include:

-- Diastasis of the Symphysis Pubis (DSP): This is pain caused when the pubic bones, which are normally joined, are separated causing an abnormally large gap
+- Diastasis of the Symphysis Pubis (DSP): This is pain caused when the pubic bones, which are normally joined, are separated, causing an abnormally large gap.

-- Pelvic Joint Syndrome: This is caused by the pain caused by the abnormal movement of the pelvic joint
+- Pelvic Joint Syndrome: This is caused by the pain caused by the abnormal movement of the pelvic joint.

 - Posterior Pelvic Pain: This pain is similar to the pelvic joint pain.
-It radiates to the back of the thigh from the buttocks
+It radiates to the back of the thigh from the buttocks.

 Here are some of the detailed explanations of the different pains that could occur: